darxa/darxa-google-ai/README.md

 <b>SOFTWARE NEED</b> Analysis:

-- ML & DL Algorithms [TensorFlow 2.0]
+- ML & DL Algorithms [TensorFlow 2.0] (Applied Machine Learning and Deep Learning)

 <img src="https://github.com/darxa/darxa-google-ai/blob/master/img/TF.png" height=100px>

-- Android application in the handheld device
+- Android application for the handheld device [Flutter]

 As most of the Machine Learning Algorithms will be in PHOENIX-T and TRACKODS with onboard neural compute stick, we don't need much processing capabilities in the android application.
-Development in the TF Lite World and Flutter will make all possible with time.
-For now a basic tech stack would be:
+Development in the TF Lite World and Flutter will make all possibilities come true with time.
+For now our basic planned tech stack would be:

 <img src="https://github.com/darxa/darxa-google-ai/blob/master/img/tech_stack.png" height=200px>

 - Distributed system architecture of the network of TRACKODS
-- Operating System of the drone [linux with opensource ROS]
+- Operating System of PHOENIX-T [linux with opensource ROS]
-- DARXA control center system architecture
+- DARXA control center system architecture [Full Stack Development]

 <hr />